project-graveyard/blog/content/posts/the-key-to-studying-multiple-languages/index.md

 ### Functions

-The last concept under the basic structure of programming languages are functions.
-Just like in Math, a function can take an input and return a certain output.
-The inputs of a function are its arguments and the output of a function is its return value.
+The last concept under the basic structure of programming languages is functions.
+Like in Math, a function can take an input and return a specific output.
+The inputs of a function are its arguments, and the output of a function is its return value.

 Functions in programming are used for more than just input and output.
-Earlier we mentioned that we cannot be hardcoding values throughout our program -- things could get messy.
-In the same light imagine writing the same blocks of code over and over again in your program.
-This is known as code duplication and is strongly discouraged in software developement.
-Just like variables, we can group this statement under a common name.
-This name is the name of a function.
+Earlier, we mentioned that we cannot be hardcoding values throughout our program -- things could get messy.
+In the same light, imagine writing the same blocks of code repeatedly in your program.
+This is known as code duplication and is strongly discouraged in software development.
+Like variables, we can group statements under a common name (the function's name).

-Does it mean that we can group any series of statements as a function?
+Can we group any series of statements as a function?
 No!
-A function group a series of statements that perform a common function.
+A function is created because the series of statements contribute to performing a single task.
 For example, validating if a person is an adult, calculating the area of polygons, etc.

 {{< notice info >}}
 The concept of grouping blocks of code together under a common name is called **encapsulation**